M&A Intelligence

 Pharmaceuticals / Oncology

-Gilead Sciences announced on April 7, 2026 that it will acquire Tubulis, a Munich-based clinical-stage biotech specialising in next-generation antibody-drug conjugates (ADCs), for $3.15 billion in upfront cash plus up to $1.85 billion in contingent milestone payments — a total deal value of up to $5 billion.
-The acquisition is expected to close in Q2 2026.
-Tubulis' two lead programs — TUB-040 (NaPi2b-directed, targeting ovarian cancer and NSCLC) and TUB-030 (5T4-directed) — are in Phase 1b/2 development showing a 59% overall response rate in platinum-resistant ovarian cancer.
-Following close, Tubulis will operate as a dedicated ADC research hub within Gilead, with its Munich site serving as the centre of Gilead's ADC innovation platform.
-The deal extends a significant M&A spree for Gilead, which has also agreed to pay $7.8 billion for Arcellx and $2.18 billion for Ouro Medicines in recent months, signalling a major strategic pivot toward oncology and immunology.
+Gilead Sciences announced on 7 April 2026 that it will acquire Tubulis, a Munich-based clinical-stage biotech specialising in next-generation antibody-drug conjugates (ADCs), for $3.15 billion in upfront cash plus up to $1.85 billion in contingent milestone payments — a total deal value of up to $5 billion.
+The acquisition is expected to close in Q2 2026 (by end of June).
+Tubulis' two lead programmes — TUB-040 (NaPi2b-directed, targeting ovarian cancer and NSCLC, 59% ORR in platinum-resistant ovarian cancer in Phase 1b/2) and TUB-030 (5T4-directed) — will form the centre of Gilead's ADC innovation platform within its Munich research hub.
+The deal extends a significant M&A spree for Gilead alongside the concurrent Arcellx ($7.8B) and Ouro Medicines ($2.18B) acquisitions, signalling a decisive strategic pivot toward oncology and immunology representing over $15 billion in combined 2026 acquisition charges.

 ⚠ Disclaimer: All deals are unconfirmed rumours based on publicly available market speculation.
 Not financial advice.